Code-Institute-Submissions/rch79-MS4-Django-Appointment-System_JulyResub/README.md

 #### 4. Contact Us
  - Allows users to send a message to the counsellor.
 This option is only available to authenticated users
 #### 5. Sign in
 - Allows users to sign in with their username and password.
-This option is only available to unauthenticated users
+This option is only available to unauthenticated users.
+Temporarily points to the Django Admin login page during the work-in-progress stages
 #### 6. Sign out
 - Allows users to sign out from the site.
 This option is only available to authenticated users
 #### 7. Site Admin